augustss/MicroHs/README.md

 ### Portability
 The C code for the evaluator does not use any special features, and should be portable to many platforms.
-It has mostly been test with MacOS and Linux, and somewhat with Windows.
+It has mostly been tested with MacOS and Linux, and somewhat with Windows.

-The code has only been tested on 64 bit platforms, so again, there are lurking problems with other word sizes, but they should be easy to fix.
+The code has mostly been tested on 64 bit platforms, so again, there are lurking problems with other word sizes, but they should be easy to fix.

 The `src/runtime/` directory contains configuration files for different platform.
-Edit `src/runtime/eval.c` to `#include` the right one.
+Use the appropriate `src/runtime/eval-`*platform*`.c.

 ## Bootstrapping
 The compiler can compile itself.
 To replace `bin/mhs` with a new version,